1 fresh fruit, 2 1/8’’ in diameter (approx. 66 g) – 30 calories

 Their flesh is plump and juicy with a pleasantly sweet taste.
 In the United States, common varieties are red plums, Italian plums, and blackthorn plums.

 What Makes Plums Healthy?

 Plums are a low calories snack that tastes great and packs a diverse nutrient punch.
 Another plus, they have no saturated fat.

 Plums are a great source of antioxidants.
-Their ORAC (the measurement of antioxidants) is 7581, higher than apples
+Their ORAC (the measurement of antioxidants) is 7581, higher than apples, blueberries, and blackberries.

 Plums contain a lot of vitamins, including Vitamins A, C, E, K.